Beneath the Radar in 1970s London

 10 November–2 December 2010

-There are several works by Judy Clark from her Issue series: works that concentrated on the (mostly female) body and its traces.
+Beneath the Radar includes several works by Judy Clark from her Issue series: works that concentrated on the (mostly female) body and its traces.
 Although often labelled exclusively as feminist, Clark’s works also focused on ‘forensic science and the potential for power that residual body matter can acquire’, as she pointed out in the entry accompanying her work in the Tate collection.
 In her work Bedroom Sites/Dust, Clark formally displays in a grid the circular dust filters she collected over a period of time from a vacuum cleaner used in her bedroom.

 Michael Druks is represented by photographs and photo-montages from the period in which he explored concepts of identity and personality in space and time.
 As Kate Bush described in a review in Frieze in 2004, Druks’ photographs ‘capture the artist’s attempt to cause real time to coincide with televisual time.
 In a series of playful scenarios figures on television are made to appear as if they are interacting with real objects in Druks’ living-room – he shares a glass of wine and a cigar with a celebrity; in another a TV personality appears to be peeping from behind his bookcase.’
 In the photo-montage, Wish, Druks ‘clones’ himself seated in an armchair in slightly different poses while simultaneously appearing on the TV screen.